greyamex/wsp20-onlinestore-part4/README.md

 # Online Store (2020)

 This is a web application I built for a web server class in the last semester of my CS Bachelor's program.
-It is an online store replete with functionality for
+It is an online store replete with functionality for system admins, product admins, and shoppers.
+Please bear with me as I am still composing the documentation that describes this application's functionality.
+Thank you.
 <br/><br/>

 ## Dev Setup